 This rug is part of an early collection of their production.
-It measures 60x100cm 2 by 3 feet approximately.
+It measures 63.5x94cm or 25x37 inches, about 2 by 3 feet approximately.
 It was dyed with only natural dyes by my auntie and her son, they are expert natural dyers and dye mostly with cold based techniques.

 The pattern is a traditional interpretation of our ancient symbols and patterns.
 If features the Nahual (medicine women or man) symbol as its main feature.

 This pattern is a fractal symbol that teaches us about the perception state that nahuales (shamans) achieve when they unite their nahual perception in the spirit world with the day to day perception in the tonal world of language, logic and mathematics.
 The nahual pattern is obtained by uniting the hands in a fist shape with the thumbs joined in the middle, just like a mudra.
 Can you see it?
 This pattern also looks like the spiral of the Fibonacci series, the golden ratio that is found everywhere in nature, from our fists to the growth of plants and the formation of clouds and galaxies.
 This inner spiral represents the inner journey of self discovery that we have to embark to find our true face and true heart.
 We call this symbol in our language "Gareak Guiea", literally the flowered greek key symbol.
 Archeologist named this patterns Grecas in Spanish language because they noted the similarity with greek patterns and symbols.
 This naming of the pattern denotes the Eurocentric approach to the understanding of our native ancient cultures.